Anisa Guajardo

-Anisa Raquel Guajardo Braff (born 10 March 1991) is an American-born Mexican professional footballer who plays as a forward for Liga MX Femenil side Club Universidad Nacional and the Mexico national team.
+Anisa Raquel Guajardo Braff (born 10 March 1991) is a former professional footballer who played as a forward.
+Born in the United States, she represented the Mexico national team.

 Early life

 Guajardo was born in Fresno, California to parents Ellen Braff-Guajardo and Santiago Guajardo.
 She has one sister named Milena.

 Guajardo attended Buchanan High School in Clovis, California.
 As a four-year varsity midfielder/forward, she scored 54 career goals and provided 20 assists.
 She was awarded an All-American honorable mention selection by ESPN RISE after her senior year.
 During her time at Buchanan, she helped lead the school to four consecutive CIF Central Section championships and three Tri-River Athletic Conference (TRAC) titles.
 In 2009, the team reached the finals of the CIF Southern California Regional Division I tournament, in addition to receiving a No. 6 national ranking and No. 2 ranking in California.
 In 2008, she was named a member of the ESPY Team of the Year.

 She played for East Fresno United Fusion from 2006 to 2012 and helped the team reach the 2008 State Cup semi-finals.

 She also competed for Stanford Club from 2001 to 2003 and California Odyssey from 2003 to 2006 serving as team captain on both teams.